Tanzanian Abdulrazak Gurnah awarded Nobel literature prize

-STOCKHOLM (AP) — Tanzanian writer Abdulrazak Gurnah has been awarded the Nobel Prize for Literature.
+STOCKHOLM (AP) — U.K.-based Tanzanian writer Abdulrazak Gurnah, whose work explores the profound impact of migration on uprooted people and the places they make their new homes, won the Nobel Prize for Literature on Thursday.

-The Swedish Academy said the award was in recognition of his “uncompromising and compassionate penetration of the effects of colonialism.”
+Gurnah, who recently retired as a professor of post-colonial literature at the University of Kent, got the call from the Swedish Academy in the kitchen of his home in southeast England.

-Born in Zanzibar and based in England, Gurnah is a professor at the University of Kent.
-His novel “Paradise” was shortlisted for the Booker Prize in 1994.
+“I’m absolutely excited,” he told The Associated Press.
+“I just heard the news myself.”

 Last year’s prize went to American poet Louise Glück for what the judges described as her “unmistakable poetic voice that with austere beauty makes individual existence universal.”